Understanding Your Mental Health: What Is Endogenous Depression?

 The term “endogenous depression” isn’t typically used by clinicians anymore, as the broader diagnosis of major depressive disorder is now preferred for those experiencing symptoms of clinical depression.
 If you’re experiencing symptoms of endogenous depression or major depressive disorder, it’s generally recommended that you seek the support of a qualified mental health professional for evaluation and treatment advice.

+The primary difference between endogenous and exogenous depression is that the former occurs due to an internal predisposition, often influenced by genetic and biological factors as well as certain brain chemicals.
 On the other hand, the latter occurs without any form of internal predisposition.
 While it is easy to understand the latter as triggered by events outside of an individual's control, endogenous depression can be harder to understand fully.

 What are the four major causes of depression?

 Depression is a very common mental illness.
-According to mental health professionals, depression occurs due to a wide variety of risk factors, conditions or events.
+According to mental health professionals, depression occurs due to a wide variety of risk factors, conditions, or events.

 However, there are four major causes or risk factors associated with depression.
 They are stressful life events, medical problems, loss and trauma, and genetics (family history of depression).
 Other general risk factors are personal problems, conflict, substance use disorders, and abuse.